firstdraft/guides/glossary-of-terms.md

 In every programming language, programmers share solutions to commonly-faced problems.
 No one re-invents the wheel for everything.

 These shared packages of code are called "libraries", generally, but in Ruby they are called **gems**.
-Rails itself is a gem; really, it is a `bundle` of lots of other gems.
+Rails itself is a gem (actually, it is a `bundle` of lots of other gems).

 #### Hash